Farmington area voting: Registration, absent ballots, and more

 Voter registration

-Last day to register to vote other than in-person at your local Clerk’s Office is Monday, July 20.
+The last day to register to vote other than in-person at your local Clerk’s Office is Monday, July 20.
 From July 21 through August 4 at 8 p.m. (when the polls close), you can register at your local City Clerk’s office.

 The Michigan Secretary of State website has step-by-step directions for voter registration: michigan.gov/sos/0,4670,7-127-1633_8716_8726_47669—,00.html.